But we all, with unveiled face,

 There is nothing to complain about ever again.
 Everything is for us.

 Heralding the Loud Cry Book

-For further study on this topic, I highly recommend reading through the first two sections of the book by Cameron Schofield called Heralding the Loud Cry:
+For further study on this topic, I highly recommend reading through the first two sections of the book by Camron Schofield called Heralding the Loud Cry:

 Note [On the Old Covenant]

-Not to take away from the abundance of beautiful gems you will find in his book, the first couple parts of the third section, ‘Revisiting 1888’ teaches what E.J.
+Not to take away from the abundance of beautiful gems you will find in his book, but the first couple parts of the third section (‘Revisiting 1888’) teaches what E.J.
 Waggoner did about the covenant made at Sinai, which was not completely true, though his general understanding on the covenants was correct.
 According to the Spirit of Prophecy, the Sinaitic covenant, with the conditions being the Tables and the Book of the Covenant, was a good covenant and is still in effect today, to lead us into the new covenant experience of having the Law written in our hearts, as it was for the patriarchs.
-The written Law, and a covenant to keep it, was fully GOD’s plan due to and is why He brought the children of Israel to Sinai, for they had been corrupted by worldly and idolatrous practices in Egypt and would need the education.
+The written Law, and a covenant to keep it, was fully God’s plan and is why He brought the children of Israel to Sinai, for they had been corrupted by worldly and idolatrous practices in Egypt and would need the education.

 Here are a couple of Spirit of Prophecy quotes on this:

 “And Moses came and called for the elders of the people, and laid before their faces all these words which the Lord commanded him.
 And all the people answered together, and said, All that the Lord hath spoken we will do” (Exodus 19:3-8).